kguzek/guzek-uk-api/README.md

 # The Guzek UK API

+## DEPRECATION NOTICE 2024-03-10

+Guzek UK API was made obsolete with the [integration of PayloadCMS](https://github.com/kguzek/guzek-uk-website/pull/18) into the Guzek UK website.
+This repository no longer serves any use.

 ## Intro

 This repository contains the source code for the [Guzek UK API](https://api.guzek.uk/), which is used to power the [Guzek UK Website](https://www.guzek.uk/) -- my personal homepage.
 It has general website-related routes, such as page content for my custom-made content management system, the entire backend of [LiveSeries](https://www.guzek.uk/liveseries), a public torrent indexer and scraper, and much more.